mkadeline/mkadeline.github.io/_posts/2017-09-19-Dagger-2-Android-Introduction.md

 }
 ```
 We need a singleton of Timer and to ensure a true singleton we need to ensure our scope is correct.
-By tying the TimerComponent to the AppModule, which is responsible for creating the Application class that starts the app, we've effectively created a global scope.
+By tying the TimerComponent to the AppModule, which is tied to the Application class that starts the app, we've effectively created a global scope.
 While Dagger supports explicit Scope declarations (and indeed, any implementation requiring local or temporary singletons will require explicit scoping), this has created the global scope.
 Simply annotating our provideTimer() method with @Singleton would only ensure a Singleton for each instance of TimerComponent.
 The final piece of the puzzle is completed in the class MyApp:
 ```java
 public class MyApp extends Application {